 Bursaries: All full-time UK/EU students who apply for income-assessed student support where assessed income is £42,620 or less (for 2014 entry) will be eligible to receive a UCL Undergraduate Bursary.
 See here.

 Nightlife: The union runs a full entertainments programme, and has a number of bars, café bars and catering outlets.
 There are also pubs and clubs around the university.
 Leading theatrical and comedy performances are on all year round at the on-campus UCL Bloomsbury Theatre, which also hosts union productions.
 Discos and live music of all kinds are on offer.
 Plus there's London on your doorstep.

-Sporting reputation: Not bad- 38th in the BUCS league.
+Sporting reputation: Pretty good- 25th in the BUCS league.